giovanirech/CRNs/VT_fittings/README.md

 A summary file containing two columns of alpha at 100 K and 300K for each CRN is also generated.
 This file is used for the generation of the box plots presented in the main paper.

 Note: The AMPGO solver is a stochastic algorithm, so one might get slightly different results for an individual fitting.
-This does not changes the collective behaviour.
+This does not change the collective behaviour.